 After the initial migration is completed, Microsoft will release two larger Office client feature updates and monthly security updates to increase productivity for your end users and tighten security.
 However, just like Windows as a Service, these larger feature updates will need to be rolled out effectively as they can also be considered a mini-migration.

-But fear not — it initally sounds worse than it has to be.
+But fear not — it initially sounds worse than it has to be.
 Today, I want to walk you through seven strategically planned steps using Juriba's IT Transformation Management tool, Dashworks, that allow you to streamline a one-time migration as well as an Office upgrade rollout process in Business-as-Usual mode.
 The steps are:

 - Gather Your Required Information